-Mount Rainier is a big volcano, at 14,410 feet high, and the National Park is even bigger around it!
+Mount Rainier is Washington State’s biggest volcano, at 14,410 feet high, and the National Park is even bigger around it!
 The park encompasses 236,381.49 acres on the west-side of the Cascade Range, and is located about 50 miles southeast of the Seattle-Tacoma metropolitan area.
 The park is approximately 97 percent wilderness and 3 percent National Historic Landmark District, and sees about 2 million visitors per year.

 Here are things you might not know about Tahoma – from the mountain itself to the environment around it.